artdev-hash/krprt-octo-uploader/README.md

 ### Executing the Command

+* See the Full Read Me file to configure the command

 * Modify / Edit the specifics of the command file...

 * Test if working and when done....